 - Cookie sheet

-- Gallon-sized plastic zip-top bag
+- Gallon-size plastic zip-top bag

 - Spray bottle (optional)

-Prep Your Cones
+Prep Your Pine Cones

-Simply give them a good rinse in the sink, and place them on a foil-lined cookie sheet.
-Don't use dish soap; the scent will linger and mess with the essential oils you're going to add on later.
+Simply give the pine cones a good rinse in the sink.
+Don't use dish soap, as the scent can linger and interfere with the essential oils you're going to add later.

-Choose an Essential Oil
+Apply Essential Oil